alexay-nesterenko/pega-streaming-framework/README.md

 ![A cornerstone solution to mitigate performance issue](https://raw.githubusercontent.com/alexay-nesterenko/pega-streaming-framework/master/solution.png "A cornerstone solution to mitigate performance issue")

 Its main idea is:
-1. At first XSLT-transformer Java function “wraps” Clipboard page with DOM interfaces.
-Particular Clipboard property or page is wrapped «on-the-fly» – only if it is used by the transformation.
+1. At first XSLT-transformer Java function "wraps" Clipboard page with DOM interfaces.
+Particular Clipboard property or page is wrapped "on-the-fly" – only if it is used by the transformation.
-2. And then this function applies compiled XSLT-template to this “wrapped” Clipboard page to, as if it was an ordinary DOM structure.
+2. And then this function applies compiled XSLT-template to this "wrapped” Clipboard page to, as if it was an ordinary DOM structure.

 This way all the intermediate steps with streaming and parsing are eliminated, keeping a performance at the highest possible level.
 Let’s switch now to the live demo to see, how it works.
 ## Accomplishments that I'm proud of